TITLE: Community Relations Service Information System

 FAX: (202) 305-3009

-ABSTRACT: The CRSIS system is database management system that CRS uses to capture, store, analyze, and disseminate within the agency information about its conflict prevention and resolution activities.
+ABSTRACT: The Intranet Quorum (IQ) system is a database management system that CRS uses to capture, store, analyze, and disseminate within the agency information about its conflict prevention and resolution activities.

-ACCESS CONSTRAINTS: All records in CRSIS are protected from unauthorized access through appropriate administrative, physical, and technical safeguards.
+ACCESS CONSTRAINTS: All records in the IQ system are protected from unauthorized access through appropriate administrative, physical, and technical safeguards.
 These safeguards include restricting access to those with a need-to-know to perform their official duties, using passwords and/or encrypting data communications.

 AGENCY PROGRAM: The Community Relations Service is the Department's "peacemaker" for the community conflicts and tensions arising from differences of race, color, and national origin.
 Created by the Civil Rights Act of 1964, CRS is the only Federal agency dedicated to assist State and local units of government, private and public organizations, and community groups with preventing and resolving racial and ethnic tensions, incidents, and civil disorders, and in restoring racial stability and harmony.
 CRS facilitates the development of viable, mutual understandings and agreements as alternatives to coercion, violence, or litigation.
 CRS does not take sides among disputing parties and, in promoting the principles and ideas of non-discrimination, applies skills that allow parties to come to their own agreement.
 In performing this mission, CRS deploys highly skilled professional conciliators, who are able to assist people of diverse racial and cultural backgrounds.

-SOURCES OF DATA: Data contained in CRSIS is inputted by CRS conciliation specialists who perform CRS case work in the Regional and Field offices.
+SOURCES OF DATA: Data contained in IQ is inputted by CRS conciliation specialists who perform CRS case work in the Regional and Field offices.

 RESPONSIBLE OFFICE FOR DISTRIBUTING INFORMATION (if different from originator): Originator